AdiThakker/AdiThakker.github.io/_posts/2020-11-15-AzureMonitor-AppInsights-2.md

 In the [previous]({{site.url}}/AzureMonitor-AppInsights-1) post, we saw how we can get started with Application Insights and integrate that into our ASP Net Core Web Application.

-In this continuation, we will add custom metrics to our Application Insights instrumentation and view them in Azure portal and the very first thing you will need for this is [Telemetry Client](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics).
+In this continuation, we will add custom metrics to our Application Insights instrumentation and view them in Azure portal and the very first thing you will need for this is [TelemetryClient](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics).
 So lets get started...

-First we verify that we have the right version of ApplicationInsights package from the project.json file:
+First we verify that we have the right version of ApplicationInsights package in the {AppName}.csproj file:

 ~~~xml
 <ItemGroup>